 - An increased bottom line

-So, what is an analytics implementation?
+So, what is a web analytics implementation?

-What Is an Analytics Implementation?
+What Is a Web Analytics Implementation?

 - Tags, which represent different vendors’ data collection scripts you deploy on your site.